-Creating service profiles from template for the first B200 M2 blade
+Creating service profiles from template for the B200 M2 blade

-- 1. In the UCS Manager, go to the Equipment Tab. - 2.
-Open Equipment→Chassis→Chasis1→Servers→Server 1. - 3.
-Ensure this is a B200 by looking into the General tab on the right side window under part Detail.
+- 1. In the UCS Manager, go to the Equipment tab. - 2.
+Open Equipment→Chassis→Chassis1→Servers→Server 1. - 3.
+Ensure this is a B200 by looking into the General tab on the right-side window under Part Detail.
 It should read Cisco B200-M2. - 4.
-In the left windows, right-click Server 1 and select Create Service Profile for Server. - 5.
+In the left window, right-click Server 1, and select Create Service Profile for Server. - 5.
 Select the Template based Service profile option. - 6.
-In the Service Profile box titled name, type Xen-infral - 7.
-Select b200-template in the Service Profile Template menu. - 8.
-Click OK to complete the profile.
+In the Service Profile box titled Name, type UCS-infra1 - 7.
+In the Service Profile Template menu, select b200-template. - 8.
+To complete the profile, click OK.